mikehins/commands/README.md

 ##ThemeSupportCommand

-Add a theme folder inside the public folder to store your frontend and your backend views
+Add a theme folder inside the public folder to store your frontend and your backend views.
+Laravel will now be able to load views from the new directories.

 ```
 php artisan krobar:theme